 Sweeteners are added to sweeten food and can be natural or artificial, like fructose or sorbitol.

 Throughout the blog series, you will see the term “GRAS.”
-This stands for Generally Recognized as Safe and is a designation that the Food and Drug Administration (FDA) gives to food additives.
+This stands for Generally Recognized as Safe and is a designation that the FDA gives to food additives.
 There are two ways for an additive to achieve GRAS status.
 The first is historical — if the additive was used before 1958 and has a history of consumption by a significant number of consumers, it’s GRAS.

 The second is through scientific exploration.
 Data and information about the use of the additive must be shared, and qualified experts determine whether it’s safe for its intended use.
 That data and all relevant studies are then sent to the FDA to review and decide whether the additive will be considered GRAS.
 GRAS status is public, and you can find the list of approved additives on the FDA website.

-As you see, there’s no shortage of additives in our food, because they serve so many different purposes — and this series will clear up confusion about some of the most common.
-Stay tuned for our next post, where we’ll start with acesulfame potassium, alpha-tocopherol, and ascorbic acid.
+As you see, there’s no shortage of additives in food, because they serve so many different purposes — and this series will clear up confusion about some of the most common ones.
+Stay tuned for our next post, which will start with acesulfame potassium, alpha-tocopherol, and ascorbic acid.